brimdata/zed/docs/data-model/zed.md

 | `null`     | the null type |

 > Note that `time` values correspond to 64-bit epoch nanoseconds and thus
-> not all possible RFC 3339 date/times are valid.
-In addition,
+> not every valid RFC 3339 date and time string represents a valid Zed time.
-> nanosecond epoch times overflow on April 11, 2262.
+> In addition, nanosecond epoch times overflow on April 11, 2262.
 > For the world of 2262, a new epoch can be created well in advance
 > and the old time epoch and new time epoch can live side by side with
 > the old using a named type for the new epoch time aliased to the old `time`.